JackRenner/gunslinger-gamedev/resources/scene/README_SCENE.txt

 		"rotation": angle,					double value
 		"alpha": 0-255,						int value
 		"visible": true | false,			bool value

+		"scrollSpeedX": speed				double value, only for Layer "scrollSpeedY": speed

 		"parent": "parent_id" | null		if null or parent was not found (might change this later), will set Scene object as parent }